 Installing accurate bias lighting in your home theatre doesn't have have to be a challenge, but it often is.
 Aside from fluorescent tubes, which have been a mainstay for years, there have been few options that offered true CIE standard illuminant D65 accuracy.

-There are tons of LED-based solutions on the market, but they had a reputation of not performing as well as fluorescents, and were often cited as being blue or green in colour.
+There are tons of LED-based solutions on the market, but they had a reputation of not performing as well as fluorescents, and were often cited as being blue or green in color.
 This got us thinking.
-We'd noticed massive improvements in the performance of LED's and, in fact, colour judging booth manufacturers such as Just Normlicht were starting to offer LED-based solutions, so we knew there was a way to get it right, it's just that nobody was doing it.
+We'd noticed massive improvements in the performance of LED's and, in fact, color judging booth manufacturers such as Just Normlicht were starting to offer LED-based solutions, so we knew there was a way to get it right, it's just that nobody was doing it.

 Bias Lighting: How it works

 Before we can explain why accurate bias lighting is important, we should explain a bit about what bias lighting is.
 Most of us watch TV's in pitch black rooms, or in a brightly lit environment.
 Neither one of these is ideal.

 In a pitch black room with nothing but the tv as a source of light, your pupils will dilate and constrict with the constant changing between dark and light scenes.
 This can cause eye strain and lead to headache and fatigue.